pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 Poisoned File Upload is done when a web application, or website doesn't validate file inputs to the upload field.
-Basically, making sure that only allowed types of files are being uploaded not system ruining viruses, or system controlling viruses.
+Basically, making sure that only allowed types of files are being uploaded, not system ruining viruses, or system controlling viruses.
 Now, this is a really bad attack that can cause several bad things to happen.Just covering a couple gives a good picture for how bad this attack is for anyone on the receiving end.
 Rob Shapland from ComputerWeekly explains